isayahc/Semi-Automated-Youtube-Channel/README.md

 Before you use this script, ensure that you have the following:

 1. **OAuth 2.0 client ID and client secret:** You need to specify a `client_secret.json` file with your OAuth 2.0 client ID and client secret.
 You can get these from the Google Cloud Console.
 Ensure that you have enabled the YouTube Data API for your project.
+More Information in the [Documentation](https://developers.google.com/youtube/v3/docs/videos/insert)

 ### Running video_upload.py